Abincharly/Market-Insights-/README.md

+# CodeX Beverage Company

-About The Project
+## About The Project
-The project is about an imaginary beverage company called CodeX.

-CodeX
-CodeX is a German beverage company which is recently launched in India.
-They launched their energy drink in 10 cities in India.
+The project focuses on an imaginary beverage company named CodeX.
+CodeX is a German beverage company that recently launched its energy drink product line in India.
+The company initiated its launch in 10 major cities across the country.

-CodeX conducted a survey in those 10 cities and received results from 10k respondents.
-The survey was based on consumer behaviour questions like their purchasing habits, their feedback about energy drinks available in the market, pricing, packaging etc.
-The survey question file is attached at the end of this article.
+CodeX conducted a comprehensive survey across these 10 cities, gathering responses from 10,000 participants.
+The survey encompassed inquiries regarding consumer behavior, including purchasing habits, feedback on existing energy drink brands in the market, pricing preferences, packaging opinions, and more.
+The survey questions can be found in the attached file at the end of this document.

-Their Marketing Team wants their Data Analyst to convert these survey results to meaningful insights which the team can use to drive actions.
+The Marketing Team at CodeX is keen on transforming these survey results into actionable insights.
+They aim to leverage these insights to steer their marketing strategies effectively.

-The Marketing Team have asked to share certain insights.
-They have also asked to share meaningful recommendations from the data or external factors etc.
+## Objectives

+- Analyze survey data to derive meaningful insights.
+- Identify consumer preferences and behaviors related to energy drinks.
+- Provide actionable recommendations to the Marketing Team based on the analysis.

+## Survey Insights

+1. **Purchasing Habits:** Analyze the frequency of energy drink purchases among consumers in different demographics.
+2. **Feedback on Existing Brands:** Evaluate consumer feedback